IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 algorithm {{?RFC6724}} or executing the default router selection algorithm when forwarding packets ({{!RFC4861}},
-{{?RFC4191}} and {{?RFC8028}}), hosts and applications MAY consider only the configuration associated with an arbitrary set of PvDs.
+{{?RFC4191}} and {{?RFC8028}}), hosts and applications MAY consider only the configuration associated with any non-empty subset of PvDs.

 For example, a host MAY associate a given process with a specific